Often on the wish-list for churches will be a new (or rebuilt) website. We’ve put together some basic considerations to help get the ball rolling.

 A Church Near You

-First things first: keep your free entry on http://www.achurchnearyou.com (ACNY) up to date, add a decent cover photo (preferably of people not just the building) and think about adding a few pages to highlight particular ministries: additional functionality is being added all the time.
-Thanks to a recent re-launch of ACNY, there can now be up to 5 editors, default administrator will be the incumbent (ACNY gets this info via Crockfords).
+Some churches/parishes use http://www.achurchnearyou.com (ACNY) exclusively as their main website – each church has a free listing and can develop it to add pages, images etc – just like a mini website.
+First things first: keep your free entry up to date, add a decent cover photo (preferably of people not just the building) and think about adding a few pages to highlight particular ministries: additional functionality is being added all the time.
+There can now be multiple editors, and the default administrator will be the incumbent (ACNY gets this info via Crockfords).
 To get started: find your church’s page and click ‘Edit this Church’ (bottom left).

 Building/Replacing a website